uncletoxa/teletubby/readme.md

-Here's the updated version of the README with the customizable folder path mention:

 # TeleTubby

 TeleTubby is a telegram bot that allows you to repost videos from a specific YouTube channel to a Telegram channel.
 It uses the `yt_dlp` library to fetch video information and download the videos, and the `telegram-send` command-line tool to send the videos to the Telegram channel.